kovidgoyal/calibre/manual/edit.rst

     Remember, to harness the full power of search and replace, you will need to use regular expressions.
 See :ref:`regexptutorial`.

+Saved searches
+^^^^^^^^^^^^^^^

+You can save frequently used search/replace expressions and reuse them multiple times.
+To save a search simply right click in the Find box and select :guilabel:`Save current search`.

+You can bring up the dialog of saved searches via :guilabel:`Search->Saved Searches`.
+This will present you with a list of search and replace expressions that you can apply.
+You can even select multiple entries in the list by holding down the Ctrl Key while clicking so as to run multiple search and replace expressions in a single operation.

 Automated tools
 -------------------